Jameel-Jamous/GMID-Designer/README.md

 $g_m/I_D$ Design Methodology is a technique often used by designers to get an idea of how to size transistors for thier applications.

-TO DO: Elaborate more and cater to the repo
+This technique involves selecting a known value of $g_m/I_D$ and evaluating it across various different design parameters that depend on this ratio.
+These dependencies can be derived analytically or extracted from simulation data.
+A common parameter that has a dependence is the **current density ($I_D/W$)**.
+Since designers often have a target **drain current ($I_D$)** in mind, they can use this relationship to work backwards and determine the actual transistor width.

+While powerful, this approach involves working with a large amounts of data and plots, thus making manual iterations through plots and interpolations quite tedious and laborious.
+This is where **GMID-Designer** comes in: it streamlines the process by letting you visualize and explore all relevant data in one place.

-If you would like to know more the following is a pretty good paper to read: [A Basic Introduction to the gm-id Based Design Methodology](https://picture.iczhiku.com/resource/eetop/SHITwppaOwepYMBX.pdf)
+For more about the methodology itself, check out this neat article: [A Basic Introduction to the gm-id Based Design Methodology](https://picture.iczhiku.com/resource/eetop/SHITwppaOwepYMBX.pdf)

 ## Installation

-*Disclaimer:* Currently only a prototyped version of the tool is deployed and working.
+*Disclaimer:* Currently, only a prototyped python version of the tool is deployed and working.
 A more performant version in `C++` will be made in the near future.

 TO DO: Provide installation instructions